makerplane/canfix-spec/src/framedef.rst

 *Node Specific Message* frames are sent with identifiers 1792 thru 2047.
 These are the last 256 CAN identifiers.

 The *Node Specific Message* format is simple.
 The source node ID is inferred by the identifier on which the message was transmitted by the following formula.

   Frame ID - 1792 = Node ID

+The *Control Code* indicates what type of message this is.
+Table 3.5 shows the different Control Codes that can be used.

-The first byte is the destination node.
+For most of these messages the second byte is the destination node.
 Zero can be sent as the destination node to effect all nodes.
 Whether the node is allowed to respond to this broadcast address depends on the what type of message it is.

-The *Control Code* indicates what type of message this is.
-Table 3.5 shows the different Control Codes that can be used.
+Whether or not the message type includes a destination  node depends on the type of message.

 .. tabularcolumns:: |c|l|c|c|